satvika-psu/CalorieMate/Readme.md

-#CALORIEMATE APP
+# CALORIEMATE APP

-#React- Node Project
+# React-Node Project

-#To run:
+# Start the Server:

-#cd into server
+ * Open a terminal and cd into the server directory.

-#node index.js
+ * Run the server with node index.js

+# Start the Client:

-#open a new terminal
+ * Open a new terminal and cd into the client directory.

-#cd into client

-npm i
+ * Install dependencies with npm install

-npm start
+ * Start the client with: npm start

-You can see application running
+# You should now see the application running in your browser

-Create a account using signup page ...authorize the email after the signup to signin into the application...
+# Signup and Email Authorization:

+ * Create an account using the Signup page by clicking on Start-Now button in the home page.

+ * After signing up, you'll receive an email from Supabase to authorize your account.

+ *  Once you've authorized the email, you can sign in to the application using your credentials.